AmyScript/storybook-addon/README.md

-# Storybook Addon Styles On Hover
+# Storybook Addon - Display Element CSS

+To enable the Display Element CSS addon, click on the eye icon on the toolbar.

-Hover over any storybook element to see the element's CSS style
+Once enabled, click on any storybook element to see the element's type selector, class selector, and ID selector CSS styles.

+To go back to seeing the story element's default click behavior, disable the Display Element CSS addon by clicking on the eye icon on the toolbar.

 ### Development scripts